Reviewing Tortoise Essential Assets Income Term Fund (TEAF)'s and Encore Capital Group Inc. (NASDAQ:ECPG)'s results | New Business Observer

 Summary

-Encore Capital Group Inc. beats Tortoise Essential Assets Income Term Fund on 7 of the 7 factors.
+On 9 of the 9 factors Encore Capital Group Inc. beats Tortoise Essential Assets Income Term Fund.

 Encore Capital Group, Inc., a specialty finance company, together with its subsidiaries, provides debt recovery solutions for consumers across a range of financial assets worldwide.
 The company purchases portfolios of defaulted consumer receivables at deep discounts to face value, as well as manages them by working with individuals as they repay their obligations and works toward financial recovery.
 It is also involved in the debt management of portfolios consisting of higher balance and semi-performing accounts; and the management of non-performing loans.
 In addition, the company provides portfolio management services to banks for non-performing loans; and financial solutions to individuals who have previously defaulted on their obligations.
 Further, it focuses on consumer non-performing loans, including insolvencies, and bank and non-bank receivables.
 Encore Capital Group, Inc. was founded in 1998 and is headquartered in San Diego, California.